hitchtest/hitch/docs/tutorials/django.rst

 This is a tutorial that will guide you through the steps you need to to create a test harness and write a simple test for this Django app.

 This tutorial assumes a rudimentary level of Python and Django knowledge and access to a UNIX machine of some sort (Linux, Mac, Linux VM of some sort, etc.).

-If you are very familiar with Python and/or Django, I recommended that you just check out the django-remindme repository and look at these three files in particular:
+If you are very familiar with Python and/or Django, I recommended that you just check out the django-remindme repository and then check out the django-remindme-tests repository inside it and take a look around that.